-If you are returning to the UK or are planning to travel to the UK from overseas for the start of Term 3, you are advised to view the latest government guidance for international students returning to the UK, which explains what you need to be aware of and actions you may need to take.
+If you are returning to the UK or are planning to travel to the UK from overseas for Term 3, you are advised to view the latest government guidance for international students returning to the UK, which explains what you need to be aware of and actions you may need to take.

 Please keep your academic department informed of your arrival date.
-If you receive an email from Student Immigration team please read the email carefully and take the necessary action.
+If you receive an email from the Student Immigration team please read the email carefully and take the necessary action.

 I am entering or re-entering the UK (including UK and non-UK students participating in Erasmus+, exchange and Study Abroad student.
 Should I take extra measures to minimise the transmission of the virus?